 There was batting strength in abundance at Windhill in 1983 with Phil Sant (871 runs), Clarkson (740 runs) and Brian Hodgson (558 runs) scoring freely in a season that ended in mid-table.
 Clarkson continued his form into subsequent seasons with 931 runs in 1984, and a more moderate haul of 539 in 1985.

-1985 was all about opening bowler Paul Wiseman who had his finest season in his career with 86 wickets at 13.05.
+1985 was all about opening bowler Paul Wiseman, above, who had his finest season in his career with 86 wickets at 13.05 for the Windhill team pictured below.
 Quick and aggressive, he was not known to take prisoners and bristled with competitiveness.
 He topped 50 wickets again in 1987 and later in his career starred for Idle.

 Indian all-rounder Vijay Hariharan, who joined the club in 1986 as the registered overseas player turned in some outstanding performances, including taking 61 wickets in his first season as well as averaging 31.79 with the bat.
 He didn’t disappoint in his next season scoring 601 runs and taking 47 wickets.